district0x/name-bazaar/README.md

 The purpose of linting and formatting is such that the code is readable and consistent.

 We use [ethlint](https://github.com/duaraghav8/Ethlint) for linting solidity files.
-You can use `lein npm ethlint` and `lein npm ethlint-fix` to run the linter.
+You can use `lein npm run ethlint` and `lein npm run ethlint-fix` to run the linter.